Global Shipping Partner for International Orders

 ShipBob has proprietary technology that gives merchants real-time updates on inventory stock levels, orders being processed, and international tracking for orders that have shipped via UPS, DHL, and FedEx.

-“ShipBob has multiple fulfillment centers in the US, one in Canada, one in the EU, and one in the UK.
-All locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.”
+“ShipBob has multiple fulfillment centers and all locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.”

 Wes Brown, Head of Operations at Black Claw LLC